MAKE

 direct your hook back again, through that nearest chain stitch at end of the row;

-and at this point, you should have three loops on your hook)
+at this point, you should now have three loops on your hook.

 Tilt the hook to catch the working yarn;